TadiT7/treble_experimentations_wiki/Huawei-P8-Lite-2017-Honor-8-lite-Honor-6x.md

 ***
 **Not Working:**

 - "There's an internal problem with your device.
 Contact your manufacturer for details."
-Message after booting (Not faced on honor 6x) phone (this is should be related)
+Message after booting phone (this is should be related)[Not faced on Honor 6x]
 - NFC isn't showing in settings
 - Muting calls over RIL(Still present)